Academic & Career Planning

 The Oak Creek-Franklin Joint School District is focused on developing a strong foundation for all students to be successful in their chosen path after graduation.
 To ensure graduates are college and career ready, Academic and Career Planning (ACP) is being implemented statewide for students in grades 6-12.

 Why is ACP Beneficial?

 Each student in the Oak Creek-Franklin Joint School District will develop his/her own Academic and Career Plan (ACP).
 This plan is personalized according to each student’s unique interests, knowledge, and skills.
 The ACP builds upon the foundation laid during the elementary years.
 This process takes formal shape at the 6th grade level and is built upon in each subsequent year.
 Adult mentors (teachers, pupil services, parents, community partners) will help students utilize the experiences gained from previous years with the purpose of building a successful future for each student.
-The ACP plan supports our mission of working together to engage, challenge, and inspire every student, every day.
-The ACP plan also supports high credentials at the high school level.
+The ACP supports our mission of working together to engage, challenge, and inspire every student, every day.
+The ACP also supports high credentials at the high school level.